laoguowangCP/godot-statechart-sharp/docs/manual.md

 ## Statechart

-The control node of whole statechart.
-You can simply take it as "state machine" as in common state machine system.
-To make it work, add 1 child state node (non-history) as "root state".
+The control node of all statechart compositions.
+It requires 1 child state node (non-history) as "root state".

-When statechart is ready, it initializes itself, then root state, then nodes descendant to root state.
-All the composition will be indexed with **"document order"** — the order they showed in an expanded node tree, which is used in most order-considering cases, like entering states or invoking reactions.
+When statechart is ready, it walks through all the descendant nodes to:

+- Index compositions with **"document order"** — the order they showed in expanded node tree.
+It will be used in most order-considering cases.
-After setup, statechart's main logic runs in `void Step(StringName)`, where parameter is the given "event".
-Here following things will be done:

-1. Queue event, if statechart is already running a step.
-Otherwise, do following tasks with the given event.
+- Enter initially active states.

+Statechart is based on event, using `StringName` type.
+It can be 1) builtin events like proccess/input or 2) custom event.
+Given a event, statechart can run a **step**, where following things will be done:

-2. Select transitions (with given event) from active states.
+1. Select & execute [transition](#transition)s from active states (with given event).
-3. Execute selected transitions.
-4. Select and execute automatic transitions from active states, for several rounds.
+2. Select & execute [automatic transition](#automatic-transition)s from active states.
-5. Select reactions (with given event) from active states.
+3. Select & execute [reaction](#reaction)s from active states (with given event).
-6. Execute selected reactions.
-7. If event queue is not cleared, get next event, back to 2.

-So as you can see, statechart is based on events.
-It involves 2 situation:

-- Statechart steps builtin events, triggered by node loop events (process, input, etc.).
-- Name your custom event.
-Step it manually.

-With an event queue, statechart can store parsed events for latter process.
-It happens when state/transition/reaction steps another event during a running step.
-Event like this is called "internal event".

-Normally, transition are selected if event matches, but there's an exception.
-"Automatic transitions", also known as eventless transitions, are handled whenever a step is called.
-This will go for several rounds, until there's no more automatic transition to be executed.
+Additionaly, statechart accepts step calls when a step is already running.
+Their events, known as **internal event**s, will be queued, while the running step loops .

 ### Properties of Statechart